sumotoy/RA8875/README.md

 * 0.69b4: (Probably) better 800x480 initialization (someone confirm, please!), fixed 640x480 compatibility.
 * 0.69b5: RA8875 needs SPIMode3 and not SPIMode0, I've fixed this.
 * 0.69b6: Another fix on 800x480 initialization sequence.
+* 0.69b7: Dropped SPI speed bottleneck!
+Now I can reach the hardware limit of the chip (from 6.6Mhz to 21Mhz!)
+Thanks Christoph to point me to the SystemClock that I was think is the Xtal but at the end it's not!

 ##### Description